 No two Website Builders are the same though.
 Each is a proprietary solution with its own unique set of options.
-GoDaddy and Wix have considerably different systems in place, most notably when it comes to the template wizard and customization tools.
+GoDaddy and Wix comparison is quite similar to GoDaddy and Squarespace, each of these website builders having considerably different systems in place, most notably when it comes to the template wizard and customization tools.

-GoDaddy’s Website Builder includes access to a massive themes library, featuring 22 general categories that include every industry from real estate to education.
-Each top level category has dozens more sub groups, with a variety of templates for different sectors of that market.
-The Home Service section for example has everything from interior design to pool cleaning.
+GoDaddy's Website Builder includes access to a massive themes library, featuring 22 general categories that include every industry from real estate to education.
+Each top-level category has dozens of subgroups, with a variety of templates for different sectors of that market.
+The Home Service section, for example, has everything from interior design to pool cleaning.

 When it comes to control vs convenience, their platform comes in around a 30/70 split with emphasis on simplicity above all else.
 This may appeal to those looking for a brief one and done setup, but those expecting to customize will find themselves wishing for more options.